sumo47/React_learning/Readme.md

 * to remove clonsole.log use -- babel-plugin-transform-remove-console
 * Render means something updating in DOM
 * if we do not provide key than react has to do render dom , and it takes time , but when we will provide key than react just takes less effort to update
+* babel convert jsx to React.createElement , babel is javascript trancscompiler , babel comes along with parcel
+* Component composition -  if i had to use component inside component , it's called component composition